dhbw-ka-pm/mentalmodels-for-teams/5_Dysfunctions_of_a_team/5_Dysfunctions_of_a_team.md

 Each dysfunction has a direct impact on a team’s performance and smaller overall productivity.

+## #2 Daysfunction of a Team: Fear of Conflict

+You can't benefit from workplace diversity if opsing ideas are held back for fear of conflict.

+### Teams that fear conflict…

+- Hesitate to voice opinions and concerns
+- Ignore controversial topics even if they have potential to determine team’s success
+- Have more interpersonal conflicts and personal attacks
+- Have backchannel communication and politics

+### Solution for Fear of Conflict

+You can test for this problem by bringing up a bad idea and see if it will be accepted or not.
+To solve the problem you can assign "a devil's advvocate" who will try to find faults in any sugestion and the other team members have to defend their ideas.
+This will show the team that voicing oposing ideas is good.

+### Overcoming the fear of conflict in your team, you will get a team that…

+- Leverages diversity and exploits the ideas of everyone on the team
+- Quickly solves the problems
+- Openly discusses critical topics and concerns
+- Minimizes politics

 ## #3 Dysfunction of a Team: Lack of Commitment

 If the team members avoid open discussion of controversial topics and don’t clearly understand why this or that decision has been taken, they fail to commit to the adopted course of action or team goals overall.